illinoistech-itm/jhajek/itmo-340-540/week-04/Readme.md

 i)
 1. Consider sending a packet from a source host to a destination host over a fixed route.
 List the delay components in the end-to-end delay.
 Which of these delays are constant and which are variable?
 i)
-1. What are the five layers in the Internet protocol stack?
-What are the principal responsibilities of each of these layers?
+1. What are the five layers in the Internet protocol stack? i)
+1. Briefly explain the period: The Development of Packet Switching: 1961–1972 i)
+1. Briefly explain the period: Proprietary Networks and Internetworking: 1972–1980
 i)
-1. What is an application-layer message?
+1. Breifly explain the period: A Proliferation of Networks: 1980–1990
 i)
-1. A transport-layer segment?
-i)
-1. A network-layer datagram?
-i)
-1. A link-layer frame?
-i)
-1. Which layers in the Internet protocol stack does a router process?
-i)
+1. Breifly explain the period: The Internet Explosion: The 1990s i)
+1. Briefly explain the period: The Internet Explosion: The 1990s i)
 1. Which layers does a link-layer switch process?
 i)
-1. Which layers does a host process?
+1. Breifly explain a distributed DoS (DDoS) attack?
 i)

 ## Deliverable

 Download this template.
-In your local repo create a sub-folder named **week-04** under the **itmo-340** or **itmo-540** folder.
+In your local repo create a sub-folder named **week-03** under the **itmo-340** or **itmo-540** folder.
 Answer all the questions, placing your answers on the sub-bullet starting.
 Watch for spelling, grammar, and punctuation.
 Worth 10 points, .5 points per question.

-Due on Wednesday the 21st 6:00 PM Central Standard Time.
+Due on Wednesday the 13th 6:00 PM Central Standard Time.